PlasmaLotus/FireFox-Frenzy/README.md

 Double click on the "Neon Galaxy.exe" file.
-This file should be at the root of the directory of your choice, along with all of the 'sfml' .dll files The folder "Assets" should also be in the same directory
+This file should be at the root of the directory of your choice, along with all of the 'sfml' .dll files The folder "Assets" should also be in the same directory.

 ---